loggin-js/strif/README.md

 ```

 ## Importing
-Using require:
+With require:
 ```js
 const strif = require('strif');
 ```

-Using ES6 import:
+With ES6 import:
 ```js
 import strif from 'strif';
 ```

-Using in browser:
+In the browser:
 ```html
 <script src="node_modules/strif/dist/strif.dist.js"></script>
 ```
+> !
+NOTICE: Plugins currently don't work in browser, woking on it.
+PRs Welcome

 ## Usage
 ### Using in Node